Sleep & Insomnia Therapy

 Hi, I’m Elika!
 I’m a licensed clinical psychologist based in Los Angeles and have advanced training in health psychology and mind–body medicine.
 For over 10 years, I have worked in integrated medical and healthcare settings, and also maintain a telehealth private practice serving Los Angeles and California residents.

 I have worked all across the medical system, including in Pain Management, Sleep Medicine, Movement Disorders/Parkinson’s Disease, Oncology, Primary Care, Cardiopulmonary Rehabilitation, and Palliative Care.
 I’ve also worked on inpatient unites in Bone Marrow Transplant and Oncology, and Palliative Care.
 My approach integrates ACT, mindfulness, pacing strategies, CBT-informed tools, and self-compassion.
-Please reach out if you’re interested in scheduling an intake screening for this group.

 ready to get started?